sttp-book/sttp-book/chapters/appendix/answers.md

 on point = 1024, off point = 1025, in point = 1028, out point = 512

 The on point is the number precisely in the boundary = 1024. off point is the closest number to the boundary and has the opposite result of on point.
 In this case, 1024 makes the condition false, so the off point should make it true.
 1025.
-In point makes conditions true, e.g., 1028.
-Out point makes the condition false, e.g., 512.
+In point makes conditions true, e.g. 1028.
+Out point makes the condition false, e.g. 512.

 **Exercise 7**